ryanmphill/roots-bedrock-sage-with-ddev/README.md

 ```zsh
 ddev composer install
 ```
-Create a .env file in the root directory with the following:
+Create a .env file in the root directory with the following (generate and paste keys from `https://roots.io/salts.html`):

 ```py
 DB_NAME='db'